taehyounpark/queryosity/README.md

 A clear _abstraction_ layer between the analyzer and the dataset to define dataset transformation procedures is instrumental in not only ensuring the technical robustness of an analysis, but also for its ease of reproducibility and extensibility as the project develops.

 - The `analysis` entity represents the dataset to be analyzed.
-- Any operation on it results in a `delayed` node representing the action to be performed.
+- Any operation returns a `delayed` node representing the action to be performed.
-  - The nodes can also interact with one another such that new operations can be defined in the context of existing ones.
+  - The nodes can also interact with one another to perform further operations in the context of existing ones.
-- A node can be `varied`, meaning an alternate definition of the action is additionally included in the analysis.
+- A node can be `varied`, meaning an alternate definition of the action is included in the analysis.
-  - They are propagated through any other nodes, such that the final results contain both the original and varied outcomes.
+  - The final outcome of both the original and varied scenarios are available simultaneously.

 # Prerequisites
 - C++17 compiler (tested with Clang 14 and GCC 11)